Elazığ Airport

 Elazığ Airport (IATA: EZS, ICAO: LTCA) is an airport in Elazığ, Turkey.
 First opened to air traffic in 1940, Elazığ Airport is one of the oldest airports still in use in Turkey.
-The old runway 09/27 had been closed and has been removed.
-New 13/31 runway is installed at 2021 build the second runway at Elazığ Airport.
-A new terminal building and runway has also been built in 2012.
-New runway is 07/25.
-The old terminal and runway are taken over by the Turkish Armed Forces.
+The old runway 09/27 has been closed and replaced by the new 13/31 runway that was completed in 2021.
+A new terminal building and runway was also built in 2012.
+The old terminal and runway are now used by the Turkish Armed Forces.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Elazığ Airport: